Imagine what it would be like to grow a profitable business while being able to manage your own schedule and work from anywhere.

 You need to take initiative to do your own research and find answers from available resources for possible solutions instead of wasting valuable time for the client to respond.

-Being a VA means you constantly have to stay up to date about many topics related to your business, it’s a constant learning to be able to be successful.
+Being a VA means you constantly have to stay up to date about many topics related to your business.
+You will have multiple clients ongoing at the same time and it’s a constant learning to be able to be successful.

 What do I need to become a virtual assistant?